Optimal Dynamical Frames: Frame Index of a Bounded Operator

 Let us remark that the inequality $\# I\geqslant\dim\overline{(I_\HH-TT^*)(\HH)}$, where $I$ is the index set of a generating set of vectors, can also be deduced from the arguments given in \cite{CMPP20} which again differ from the ones we use here.

+The first attempt to determine the value of the frame index for a general operator appeared in \cite{CMS}.
+In that work, the authors focused on studying the frame index for a model operator, that is, the compression of the shift acting on a model space.
+Since every operator that admits a frame of iterations is similar to a model operator, and since the index is preserved under similarity, it suffices to study this particular case.
+Using deep results from complex analysis and operator theory, such as the Corona theorem and the Gelfand transform in the algebra \(H^{\infty}\), they obtained a lower bound for the index, which they conjectured to be sharp.

-For the general index, we know that when a bounded operator $T$ has a frame of iterations, i.e. $\gamma(T) >0$, then by Theorem \ref{existencia}, $T$ should be similar to a contraction, say $Q\in\cB(\KK)$, and $T^*$ should be strongly stable.
-Now, it is easy to see that $T^*$ is similar to $Q^*$ and that strong stability is preserved by similarity.
-Thus, $Q$ is a contraction and $Q^*$ is strongly stable, which, by Theorem \ref{thm:iterationsParseval}, implies $\gamma_p(Q)>0$.
+We use a different approach and obtain the following result.
+Recall that when a bounded operator \(T\) admits a frame of iterations, i.e. \(\gamma(T) > 0\), then, by Theorem~\ref{existencia}, \(T\) must be similar to a contraction \(Q \in \cB(\KK)\), and \(T^*\) must be strongly stable.
+It is straightforward to see that \(T^*\) is similar to \(Q^*\) and that strong stability is preserved under similarity.
+Consequently, \(Q\) is a contraction and \(Q^*\) is strongly stable, which, by Theorem~\ref{thm:iterationsParseval}, implies that \(\gamma_p(Q) > 0\).
+On the other hand, as these indexes are preserved by similarity, we have